Skip to page content

 About this Artist

-Thibaudet begins the season with a tour of Europe with Boston Symphony Orchestra, performing two of his signature works: Gershwin’s Concerto in F and Saint-Saëns’s Piano Concerto No.5.
-He goes on to play the Gershwin concerto in season-opening engagements with Toronto and Baltimore symphony orchestras, as well as concerts with Nashville and Indianapolis symphony orchestras; further performances of the Saint-Saëns concerto include dates with North Carolina Symphony, and Pittsburgh and Chicago symphony orchestras.
+Thibaudet began the season with a tour of Europe with the Boston Symphony Orchestra, performing two of his signature works: Gershwin’s Concerto in F and Saint-Saëns’ Piano Concerto No. 5.
+He went on to play the Gershwin concerto in season-opening engagements with the Toronto and Baltimore symphony orchestras, as well as concerts with the Nashville and Indianapolis symphony orchestras; further performances of the Saint-Saëns concerto included dates with the North Carolina Symphony and the Pittsburgh and Chicago symphony orchestras.

-Thibaudet joins Gustavo Dudamel and Los Angeles Philharmonic for Khachaturian’s Piano Concerto in November, which will be recorded for future release on Decca.
-He then performs Ravel’s Concerto in G with Houston Symphony, Orchestre Philharmonique de Radio France, Bern Symphony Orchestra, New World Symphony, and San Diego Symphony.
-A renowned interpreter of Messiaen’s Turangalîla-Symphonie, Thibaudet performs the piece with Montreal Symphony Orchestra in December.
-Thibaudet joins Esa-Pekka Salonen and the Orchestre de Paris in Debussy’s Fantaisie; he and Salonen reunite in San Francisco for a synesthetic performance of Scriabin’s Prometheus: The Poem of Fire—a piece he also performs with Helsinki Philharmonic Orchestra.
+Thibaudet joined Gustavo Dudamel and the Los Angeles Philharmonic for Khachaturian’s Piano Concerto in November, recorded for release on Decca.
+He then performed Ravel’s Concerto in G major with the Houston Symphony, Orchestre Philharmonique de Radio France, Bern Symphony Orchestra, New World Symphony, and San Diego Symphony.
+A renowned interpreter of Messiaen’s Turangalîla-Symphonie, Thibaudet performed the piece with Montreal Symphony Orchestra in December.
+He joined Esa-Pekka Salonen and the Orchestre de Paris in Debussy’s Fantaisie; he and Salonen reunited, with the San Francisco Symphony, for a synesthetic performance of Scriabin’s Prometheus: Poem of Fire—a piece he also performed with the Helsinki Philharmonic Orchestra.